 Dr. Nadja Tadic (Ed.D.
 Applied Linguistics, Teachers College, Columbia University) is an Assistant Professor in the Linguistics Department at Georgetown University.
 Her research examines issues of diversity, discrimination, and social justice in institutional settings through the lens of critically motivated conversation analysis and membership categorization analysis.
 She is particularly interested in identifying practices that can promote diversity, equity, and inclusion in adult second language classrooms.
 Her work has been published in peer-reviewed journals (Language and Education; Linguistics and Education) and edited volumes (The Embodied Achievement of Teaching; Communicating with the Public: Conversation Analytic Studies; Storytelling in Multilingual Interaction: A Conversation Analytic Perspective).

-Dr. Saerhim Oh is a Senior Test Development Manager in the Assessment Technology & Engineering division at Pearson where she leads projects and conducts research on second language speaking assessment using automated speech recognition.
-Her research interests include test-takers' use of linguistic tools in second language writing assessment, feedback in second language writing, applications of natural language processing in second language assessment, and young learners' second language assessment.
-She received her Ed.D. in Applied Linguistics from Teachers College, Columbia University in 2018 and is the 2019 Jaqueline Ross TOEFL Dissertation Award recipient.
+Dr. Saerhim Oh is a Research Scientist at Educational Testing Service (ETS) where she conducts research on second language assessment, particularly related to the TOEIC® family of assessment.
+Her research interests include second language writing assessment, technology-enhanced language assessment, and assessment of language proficiency in the workplace.
+Her work has been published in journals such as Journal of Second Language Writing, Language Assessment Quarterly, and System.
+She received her Ed.D. in Applied Linguistics from Teachers College, Columbia University and is the 2019 Jaqueline Ross TOEFL Dissertation Award recipient.

-Dr. Santoi Wagner is a Senior Lecturer in Educational Linguistics and Associate Director of TESOL at the Graduate School of Education, University of Pennsylvania.
+Dr. Santoi Wagner (Ed.D.
+Applied Linguistics, Teachers College, Columbia University) is a Senior Lecturer in Educational Linguistics and Associate Director of TESOL at the Graduate School of Education, University of Pennsylvania.
 Her scholarly interests are in conversation analysis, TESOL teacher education, and the development and use of authentic materials for language teaching.
+She has recently published in Journal of Pragmatics, Language Learning, and System.

 Dr. Sarah Sok is a Lecturer and Academic Coordinator in the Program in Academic English at the University of California, Irvine, where she teaches courses in academic writing, reading, and oral communication.
 Her research interests are broadly situated in instructed second language acquisition, and include L2 vocabulary acquisition, form-focused instruction, and the role of individual learner differences.
 Her work has appeared in journals such as Language Teaching Research, Vigo International Journal of Applied Linguistics, and World Englishes.